Quick Facts

 Stephen Grover Cleveland was born on March 18, 1837, to Richard Falley Cleveland and Ann Neal Cleveland in Caldwell, New Jersey.
 His father was a Presbyterian minister.
 He had eight siblings.
 He grew up in poverty as his father’s income was insufficient to provide for the large family.

 He received his elementary education at the Fayetteville Academy and the Clinton Liberal Academy.
-The death of his father in 1853 plunged the family into financial crisis and Grover was forced to drop out of school and take up a job to help his mother and siblings.
+The death of his father in 1853 plunged the family into a financial crisis and Grover was forced to drop out of school and take up a job to help his mother and siblings.

 He moved to New York where he found a clerical job with the help of an uncle, Lewis W. Allen.
-His uncle introduced the young man to some prominent lawyers and eventually Grover began studying law.
+His uncle introduced the young man to some prominent lawyers and eventually, Grover began studying law.
 He was admitted to the bar in 1859.

 He worked in a law firm for a few years before quitting his job to start his own practice in 1862.
 In January 1863, he was appointed assistant district attorney of Erie County.
 He became a popular lawyer known for his hard work and determination.

 He eventually entered politics and aligned himself with the Democratic Party.
 He successfully ran for Mayor of Buffalo in 1881 and assumed office on January 2, 1882.
-In this position he worked hard to fight government corruption in order to safeguard public funds.
+In this position, he worked hard to fight government corruption in order to safeguard public funds.

 His success as the mayor made the New York Democratic party officials consider Cleveland as a possible nominee for governor.
 He easily won the elections and was made the Governor of New York in January 1883.
 He was opposed to unnecessary government spending and vetoed eight bills sent by the legislature in his first two months in office.